geraldb/talks/csv.md

 # And the Winner is ...
 Lies, Damned Lies and Statistics

->  I only believe in statistics that I doctored myself.
+>  Statistics can be used to support anything - especially statisticians.
 >
-> -- Winston S. Churchill
+> -- Franklin P. Jones